stemoutreach/PathfinderBot/WorkshopOverview.md

 Participants will work collaboratively in teams to:

 * Enhance leadership skills including strategic decision-making, effective communication, and collaborative problem-solving.
-* Assemble and program the **MasterPi robot**, a sophisticated mobile platform with advanced robotics capabilities:
+* Assemble and program the **MasterPi robot**, a mobile platform with robotics capabilities:

   * **Mecanum wheels** for omni-directional and precision mobility.
   * A versatile **robotic arm** with gripper capability for object manipulation.